 In light of the great loss suffered during the previous war, Newfoundland didn’t impose a draft during the Second World War, 1939-1945.
 However many Newfoundlanders still volunteered.
 Of those recruits, 310 former students of the Memorial University College offered themselves for active service.
 Regrettably, 30 of these students lost their lives.
 Their names are proudly recorded in the front of the university's Calendar each year.

-This University was raised by the People of Newfoundland as a Memorial to the fallen in the Great Wars 1914-1918 and 1939-1945, that in freedom of learning their cause and sacrifice would not be forgotten.
+This University was raised by the People of Newfoundland as a Memorial to the fallen in the Great Wars 1914-1918 and 1939-1945, that in freedom of learning their cause and sacrifice may not be forgotten.